investovator/investovator-core/README.md

    Ubuntu - sudo apt-get install slapd ldap-utils

    It will prompt to setup your admin user password automatically.
 This will install slapd with the domain name of 127.0.1.1 in /etc/hosts.
-In there you can edit domain name or reconfigure it after installation by giving the command sudo dpkg-reconfigure slapd
+In there you can edit domain name before installation or you can reconfigure it after installation by giving the command sudo dpkg-reconfigure slapd

  example: dc=investovator,dc=org